Kevin M. Burke, Chairman, Greenway Conservancy for the Hudson River Valley,

 Heritage Development Grants

 This grant program offers funding for programming, interpretation, and marketing projects that support the mutual goals of the Hudson River Valley National Heritage Area and applicants.
-Grants will typically range from $1,000 to $5,000.
+Grants will typically range from $1,000 to $7,500.
 Grant program guidelines and applications are available on the HRVNHA's website.
-One notable departure for this round is that staff time is eligible to be reimbursed, but only if that staff time is for the direct development of programming or interpretation, as identified in the grant application.
-We will be accepting applications with a May 6, 2022 submittal deadline, particularly focused on creating virtual tours and programming.
-Please note, that there is a new budget form with the application packet.
-Applicants should not use an older version of the budget form.
+Please note that staff time is eligible to be reimbursed, but only if that staff time is for the direct development of programming or interpretation, as identified in the grant application.
+We will be accepting applications with a September 2, 2022 submittal deadline.
+There is a new application for this program.
+Applicants should not use an older version.